Three images of people caring for adults

 S.B.
 23-040: CAPS Checks and Staffing Agencies

-The Colorado Department of Human Services’ Adult Protective Services program welcomes your participation in rulemaking for the CAPS Check process.
-This process is underway to implement the recently passed S.B.
-23-040 ("Staffing Agency CAPS Checks"), which establishes role clarity for CAPS Checks when employers obtain staffing resources through a 3rd party agency meeting the definition of "staffing agency" as defined in the bill.
-The bill also authorizes previously prohibited information sharing between agencies supplying staff to employers and the employers receiving staff to ensure efficiency and reduction of duplicated efforts.
-These changes are set to go into effect in January 2024.
-Rulemaking will proceed over the coming months.
-We would appreciate your feedback!
+S.B.
+23-040 ("Staffing Agency CAPS Checks") was signed into law by Gov. Jared Polis on March 10, 2023.
+The bill established role clarity for CAPS Checks when employers obtain staffing resources through a 3rd party agency meeting the definition of "staffing agency" as defined in the bill.
+The bill also authorized previously prohibited information sharing between agencies supplying staff to employers and the employers receiving staff to ensure efficiency and reduction of duplicated efforts.
+These changes have also been reflected in recently approved rule revisions.
+Additionally, the Department developed a condensed summary outlining the changes to the rules, which are set to go into effect in January 2024.